-The 2003 World Series of Poker had 839 entrants, followed by triple that number in 2004.
-This trend continued all the way until 2006’s World Series of Poker, which had 8,773 entrants with a massive first place prize of $12,000,000 going to Jamie Gold.
+The 2003 World Series of Poker had 839 entrants, and triple that number in 2004.
+This trend continued all the way until the 2006 World Series of Poker, which had 8,773 entrants and a massive first place prize of $12,000,000 which went to a chatty Jamie Gold.

 How To Play Texas Holdem Poker

-Hold’em is a game with 2 cards dealt to each player pre-flop, with 5 community cards dealt face-up, spread across 3 rounds of betting.
-There is a “big blind” and “small blind” that rotate clock-wise around the table, with the small blind always being half of the big blind.
+Hold’em is a game with 2 cards dealt to each player pre-flop, and 5 community cards dealt face-up, spread across 3 rounds of betting.
+There is a big blind and small blind that rotate clock-wise around the table, with the small blind always being half of the big blind.

 The first round of betting occurs after each player is dealt their two cards and players decide whether or not they want to play their hands.
-After each player has decided to bet, call, raise, or fold; the dealer then turns over 3 cards, which is considered “the flop”.
-Players then go in clockwise order and go through another round of betting.
+After each player has decided to bet, call, raise, or fold, the dealer then turns over 3 cards which is called ‘the flop’.
+Players then go through another round of betting in a clockwise fashion.

-Then comes “the turn” which is just one card turned over, leaving four cards face up on the board, which is followed by another round of betting.
-The last card turned over is called “the river”, and is finished off with the last round of betting with players showing their cards after the bets are finished, and one player taking the pot.
+Then comes ‘the turn’ which is when just one card from the flop is turned over, leaving four cards face up on the board, followed by another round of betting.
+The last card turned over is called ‘the river’, and is finished off with the last round of betting with players showing their cards after the bets are finished, and the winning player taking the pot.

 Poker games fall into one of two categories – cash games or tournaments.
 In a cash game players are free to sit down and leave the game at any point as the poker chips represent real money.
-On the other hand are tournaments where players pay a fixed fee to enter and the game is played until one player has all the chips.
+Tournaments where players pay a fixed fee to enter and the game is played until one player has all the chips.
 Winnings are paid out depending on where a player finishes.

-Multi Table Tournaments, on the other hand, are scheduled to start at a specific time.
+Multi-Table Tournaments are scheduled to start at a specific time.
 Anyone who is registered before the tournament starts (or sometimes even after) can play and the numbers often vary dramatically from day to day.
-Multi Table Tournaments can have large payouts, even in the millions for a large tournament such as the WSOP final event.
+Multi-Table Tournaments can have large payouts, even into the millions for a large tournament such as the WSOP final event.

-There are a few rules of the game to be sure that you remember when sitting down at a live hold’em game (typically online hold’em games will enforce these rules so that you cannot break them):
+There are a few rules of the game to be sure that you understand when sitting down at a live Texas Hold’em game (typically online Hold’em games will enforce these rules so that you cannot break them):

 - Only bet/call/raise/fold when the action is on you.